-4 1 111 other building systems.
-Another Otis innovation, our CompassPlus destination dispatching technology, saves 6 energy by moving some elevators to standby mode when traffic is light.
-Otis' Gen2 elevator with ReGen drive is smaller and capable of reducing overall elevator energy consumption by 75 percent under normal operation, compared to conventional geared machines with non-regenerative drives.
-The CompassPlus destination management system directs passengers to the elevator that will get them to their destination significantly faster than conventional dispatching systems.
-The system conserves energy by moving some elevators to standby mode when traffic is light.
-Mide ea and Toshiba Lifestyle Midea's washing machines are energy and water efficient, averaging a cost of P2.00 per wash load, P10.00 to dry clothes and with 70% water savings.
-1 Midea air-conditioners utilizeenvironmentfriendlyrefrigerantsandhavehighenergy efficiency ratio ratings. Į Appliances marketed generally have low power input requirements.
+capable of reducing overall

+elevator energy consumption

+by 75 percent under normal

+operation, compared to

+conventional geared machines

+with non-regenerative drives.

+• The CompassPlus destination

+management system directs

+passengers to the elevator that

+will get them to their

+destination significantly faster

+than conventional dispatching

+systems.
+The system conserves

+energy by moving some

+elevators to standby mode

+when traffic is light.

+Mi dea and Toshiba Lifestyle

+• Midea's washing machines are

+energy and water efficient,

+averaging a cost of P2.00 per

+wash load, P10.00 to dry

+clothes and with 70% water

+savings.

+Su (ing).

+Midaa ain aanditianana utiliza

+• Midea air-conditioners utilize

+environment friendly

+refrigerants and have high

+energy efficiency ratio ratings.

+• Appliances marketed

+generally have low power

+input requirements.

+Col ndura

-Condura
+• Some Condura Air-

+conditioning Units are

+equipped with an Energy

+Savings Plug (ESP).
+The ESP

+alternates electricity usage

+between the air-conditioning

+unit and an electric fan, which

+in turn helps in lowering

+· · ·

+1 household electricity
-• Some Condura Air- conditioning Units are equipped with an Energy Savings Plug (ESP).
-The ESP alternates electricity usage between the air-conditioning unit and an electric fan, which in turn helps in lowering household electricity consumption.
-It was conceptualized by Condura to work in tandem with the air- conditioning unit's timer, in order to help the user save on household electricity costs.

-• Recently, Condura launched its No-Frost Refrigerators line.
+consumption.
+It was conceptualized by Condura to work in tandem with the air- conditioning unit's timer, in order to help the user save on household electricity costs. • Recently, Condura launched its No-Frost Refrigerators line.
 The products incorporate inverter technology combined with the convenience of no- frost freezers for energy- efficient usage and user- friendly maintenance, contributing to overall cost savings for the household.
 The energy consumption savings can be as much as 50%.
+All refrigerators use R600, a natural refrigerant that has low levels of environmental impact and zero ozone depletion potential • CONDURA VAX SAFE is a vaccine storage solution developed to provide Filipinos for a better future.
+Built to meet the medical storage standard, Condura VAX Safe is built to comply with the temperature requirements of various COVID-19 vaccines, allowing transport of the much-needed (at the that time) COVID-19 vaccines to far-flung areas.
 What are the Risk/s Identified?
 Availability of products depend on continued business relationships with the partners.

 What are the Opportunity/ies Identified?

-New product introductions
+New product introductions c.

-c.
 Anti-corruption